klasbo/Intro-C-linux-dev/readme.md

  - Signal when the duration has passed

 The function [`gettimeofday`](http://linux.die.net/man/2/gettimeofday) is found in `sys/time.h`.
-It modifies a `timeval` struct, such that it containts the number of seconds and microseconds since the 1st of January 1970.
+It modifies a `timeval` struct, such that it contains the number of seconds and microseconds since the 1st of January 1970.
 To convert the timeval struct into a double (so that we can more easily do addition and subtraction), we can use the following function:

 ```C
 double get_wall_time(void){